Groundhog Day is a fun way to talk about seasons, nature, animals, and traditions with our families.

 - Don’t forget to name your little guy or gal (we created Boundary Creek Bob, Salisbury Sally, and Moncton Marvin) and chime in with your groundhog prediction.

-And just in case we need to prepare for a long wait for winter … here are some fun ideas for you!
+And just in case we need to prepare for a long wait for winter to be over … here are some fun ideas for you!